 Keep in mind that the park itself is over 1 million acres.
 With a vehicle reservation, you can drive from one side of the park to the other, with the route taking over almost 2 hours without stops.
 As with most parks, reservations for lodges inside the park require advance planning (up to one year in advance).
 Towns closest to West Glacier like Columbia Falls and Whitefish, offer more flexible options if you are looking to stay outside of the park.
 It took us about 25 minutes to get to the West Glacier entrance from our rental in Columbia Falls, and we also had a short drive to visit the town of Whitefish.

-For 2024, a vehicle reservation was required between 6 am and 3 pm for Going-to-the-Sun Road between May 24 and September 8 for anyone entering from the west side, or for entering at Many Glacier from July 1 to September 8.
-Not wanting to risk not getting a next-day reservation, I grabbed reservations when they were first released 120 days out.
+When we visited, I didn't want to risk not getting a next-day reservation, so I secured reservations when they were first released 120 days out.
 Our visit was in late August, so it was probably easier than trying to get a reservation during the busier mid-summer.
 If you don’t have a reservation, you can still park at the Apgar Visitor Center and hop on a shuttle to Logan Pass and beyond.
 Or take one of the several tours that will transport you to different parts of the park.

 Our trip was planned so that we could spend 3 full days exploring Glacier National Park before we headed to Canada for the rest of our family vacation.
 This massive park was sculpted by glacial activity, and as of 2015 the number of remaining glaciers was 26.
 The park offers tips about where to best see a glacier (many requiring hiking or binoculars), but don’t expect to see massive glaciers like you would find in Alaska.
 Driving the Going to the Sun Road is the highlight for auto touring, where spectacular views are around every corner.